emibyte/etc/README.md

 nixos config

 > [!NOTE]
-> surely i will finish my todos at some point.
+> i am bad at programming and so this config is not very pretty or good

 # TODOs
 - [ ] nvim lsp bindings / code actions